An insight into interpretation of the Load average graph and metrics on the Smoothwall.

 The load average is shown on both the dashboard page and on the Summary Report under the Processor section.
 The dashboard page is dynamic and will change when the load does.
 The summary report is static.

-The load average graph on the Reports > Reports > Summary page shows an abstract representation of the system workload (Processor section).
+The load average graph on the Summary page shows an abstract representation of the system workload (Processor section), see our help topic, About the summary report.
 It is not just a measure of CPU load but rather an abstract that tries to give a general insight into how well the system is coping with the workload.

 The load average is an abstract value and uses CPU load, memory load and disk load to create the load average number.
 This means that a high load does not necessarily mean that the CPU is busy.
 Often disk load is the main reason for high load average due to web filter logging and reporting database index creation.